 Much like Wallace before the Great Fire of 1910 and Galveston before the hurricane of 1900, Johnstown in 1889 was an accident waiting to happen.
 Located 14 miles downstream of a reservoir held in place by a poorly maintained dam, it lived in fear of a breach.
 One hundred twenty-eight years ago today, those fears were realized.

 Unlike the other towns, Johnstown had little warning of impending doom.
-By the time a sixty-foot wall of water and debris reached the city, the fate of more than 2200 people was already sealed.
+By the time a forty-foot wall of water and debris reached the city, the fate of more than 2200 people was already sealed.

 I went to Johnstown not because I needed facts and figures but rather because I needed understanding.
 I found it in visits to two museums, conversations with area residents, a walking tour of the town, and even the rainy weather, which provided an authentic backdrop.